streannsdk/streann-inside-ads-sdk-android/README.md

    - screen - enter the screen where you wish to load the ad ex.
 Login, Splash screen, etc.
-   - isAdMuted - choose if you want your ad to be muted or not
+   - isAdMuted - choose if you want your ad to be muted or not (default value: false)
    - InsideAdCallback - implement our callback to receive events from the ads' progress
   ```